 In 2018, I travelled to the United Kingdom for the BAR conference.
-On this conference, I asked around about how other companies perceived the quality of the exports from Australia.
+At this conference, I asked around about how other companies perceived the quality of the exports from Australia.
 All the companies agreed the quality was good, however, they hated handling the white traditional bubble type export wrap.
-The reason for this was the cost to then dispose of these materials being non-recyclable I agreed that this was an issue and something needed to be done but, how do you change something that has been utilised for more than ﬁfty years in an already mature market
+The reason for this was the cost to then dispose of these materials being non-recyclable I agreed that this was an issue and something needed to be done but, how do you change something that has been utilised for more than ﬁfty years in an already matured market.

 I was fortunate enough to meet with Andrew Simpson of Simpsons Packaging during the conference.
-I was amazed with some of the techniques they use to speed up the process of export wrapping such as utilising prefabricated covers for lounges, armchairs, mattresses, dining chairs and other items.
+I was amazed by some of the techniques they use to speed up the process of export wrappings such as utilising prefabricated covers for lounges, armchairs, mattresses, dining chairs and other items.

 To do this however I had to both make a large ﬁnancial commitment (a 40ft container of materials isn’t cheap) but I backed myself, placed the order and set about changing the way materials were perceived by my removal teams in Australia.
 It wasn’t easy, but I found that by providing my teams with no other alternative, they had no choice but to adapt and several weeks later after they got used to the new materials and wrapping methods, the plastic bubble wrap was a thing of the past.

 Furthermore, we found our private and corporate clients alike appreciated our environmentally conscious solutions as Palmers Relocations became the ﬁrst Australian moving company to utilise 100% environmentally friendly materials.
 We are proud of this achievement as we continue to pioneer change within the Australian Market.